Naturaleza Ahora!/Nature Now!

 Why a Latino Engagement Initiative?

-37% of students in the Salem-Keizer School District identify as Hispanic/Latino.
+Nearly 40% of students in the Salem-Keizer School District identify as Hispanic/Latino.
 And statistically, Latino families are the second lowest participants in outdoor activities in the United States.
-It's now common for children—especially minority status and economically disadvantaged students—to have little or no contact with nature.
-We want to reduce barriers for Latino students through welcoming and culturally relevant programs.
+It's now common for children—especially of minority and economically disadvantaged status—to have little or no contact with nature.
+We want to reduce barriers for Latino students to access the outdoors through welcoming and culturally relevant programs.

 To do this, we have developed "Naturaleza Ahora!," an initiative that will increase the number of Latino students participating in our outdoor programs and enhance their academic success.
 By developing programs that serve all children in our Willamette Valley community, we can continue to engage and inspire the next generation of environmental stewards.

 What will Naturaleza Ahora! achieve?

 Naturaleza Ahora! will strengthen our ability to:

 • Introduce more Latino kids and their families to outdoor experiences.
 Latino youth spend less time on outdoor activities than other populations and they have the highest media exposure: an average 13 hours of screen time per day.
-We want to double the number of Latino program participants in the next year.
+We want to double the number of Latino program participants within the next three years.

 • Help English Language Learner students understand natural science concepts and succeed in school.

 • Provide internships and job training opportunities for Latino youth as well as information about careers in natural resource skilled trades and environmental studies.

 What will this initiative involve?

-• We'll convene a community-based Latino Engagement Team to help us plan and conduct a series of qualitative interviews with Latino educators, students and their families.
+• We have convened a community-based Latino Engagement Team (see below) to help us plan and conduct a series of qualitative interviews with bilingual educators, Latino students and their families.
 The team will also serve as an advisory board throughout the length of this initiative.

-• With the help of a bilingual education consultant, we'll redesign existing programs, develop new programs, and measure outcomes and impacts.
+• With the help of our Latino Engagement Team and bilingual education coordinator , we'll redesign existing programs, develop new programs, and measure outcomes and impacts.